 Our Garden Design Program takes a practical approach to gardens and landscapes by looking at the process involved in layouts and planting as well as the art of garden design.
 The required courses have been designed to be relevant for both beginners and avid gardeners.
 They give you the opportunity to work with current horticulture professionals as you build the knowledge and skills you need to design, install and maintain gardens in Ontario.
 Some courses offer field trips for enriched learning experiences.

 This program is offered by George Brown College Continuing Education in partnership with the Toronto Botanical Garden.

 You will need to dedicate a reasonable amount of time to coursework outside of class hours.

-Once you have completed all the requirements of this program with a cumulative grade average of B (73%) or better, you can request to receive a certificate of completion using the department contact information on this web page.
+Once you have completed all the requirements of this program, you can request to receive a certificate of completion using the department contact information on this web page.